What should I know about plastic injection moulding products?

 Multiple parts can also be created to accurate specifications and with precise uniformity.
 There is a vast choice of colours, designs and finishes available for excellent versatility.
 Materials used are readily available and offer good durability, strength and resistance to damage from UV rays, chemicals and general wear and tear.

-Disadvantages include the fact that some polymers can be harder to recycle, making them a less environmentally-friendly option.
+Disadvantages include the fact that some polymers may be more difficult to recycle, making them a less environmentally-friendly option.
 There can be a higher initial cost setting up the machinery and designing bespoke moulds, plus the lead time can also be affected if the project is complex or intricate.
-Design must be done very carefully to take into account aspects such as undercuts and locked-in features.
+Anything that introduces an undercut or locks the mould must be designed with extreme care.